NatashaMoses/ML_Python_Libraries/README.md

 #### Hello there :wave:
 Join me as I learn a few basic **Python Libraries** for **Data Science**.
+I am excited to begin this journey, you can too.
 This can also be a beginner friendly tutorial for those who are interested :smile:
 This repo covers the following:
 - Matplotlib
 + Numpy
-- Pandas
+- Seaborn

-Happy Learning! :fun:
+Happy Learning!🙂